Lordpedal/lordpedal.github.io/_posts/2022-04-24-pushbits-docker.md

 formatting:
     # Whether to use colored titles based on the message priority (<0: grey, 0-3: default, 4-10: yellow, 10-20: orange, >20: red).
     coloredtitle: false

+alertmanager:
+    # The name of the entry in the alerts annotations or lables that should be used for the title
+    annotationtitle: title
+    # The name of the entry in the alerts annotations or labels that should be used for the message
+    annotationmessage: message
 EOF
 ```